Coquixo/BackEnd-Project/README.md

-#API REST
+# API REST

 ## General Information

-On this project we've made an API, the main theme is film/series renting.
+In this project we've made an API, the main theme is film/series renting.

 ***
 ### Appendix